GitHub-XK/Modern-Tool-4-LA/05_Parametric_Design.md

 5.1 Introduction to Parametric Design / Modeling

+Basically, all the computer aided design (CAD) could also be seen as a domain of parametric design.
+You can not see the parametric since it manipulates and renders through visual graphics.

 5.1.1 Definition of Parametric Design and History of Parametric Design

 5.1.2 Software related to Parametric Design